dckc/hh-office/README.rst

 TODO
 ====

-Unmet requirements:

- * access control for printed reports

 Near term goals:

  * optimize entering sign-in sheets
    * save and add another
-   * reduce clutter; make it obvious how to make a new session
-   * pick client w keyboard
    * reduce mouse work
        * choosing clients
        * how to Save the sign-in sheet with the keyboard?